ttoss/ttoss/packages/graphql-api/README.md

 # @ttoss/graphql-api

 This package provides an opinionated way to create an GraphQL API using ttoss ecosystem modules.
-The main goal of this package is to provide a simple way to create a complex GraphQL API and retrieve the SDL.
+The main goal of this package is to provide a resilient way to create a complex GraphQL API to meet the following goals:

+1. **Modular**: you can create your GraphQL API using modules, so you can reduce the complexity of a big GraphQL API.
+1. **Relay**: ttoss uses Relay as the main GraphQL client, so this package implements the [Relay Server Specification](https://relay.dev/docs/guides/graphql-server-specification/).
+1. **Build Schema**: as Relay needs an introspection query to work, this package provides a way to build the GraphQL schema by running `ttoss-graphl-api build-schema`.
+1. **AppSync Support**: this package provides a way to create a GraphQL API that works with AWS AppSync, besides you can also create a local GraphQL API server.

 ## Installation